NORDLOHFORJUDGE/NordlohForJudge/_includes/profile.md

 *   Representation of tax payers in refund cases prosecuted as state-wide class actions.
 The litigation has resulted in refunds to thousands of Kentucky property owners and legislation to improve the means and accuracy of local government insurance premium tax collection.
 *   Representation of Kenton County, its chief of police, jailer, police officers and deputies in federal and state court actions involving allegations of civil rights violations.
 *   Present and defend cases on behalf of other local governments and agencies, and many private sector clients, to judges, juries, mediators, and administrative hearing officers.
 *   Present issues on appeal on behalf of clients to the Kentucky Supreme Court, Kentucky Court of Appeals and United States Court of Appeals for the Sixth Circuit.
-Qualified and admitted as an attorney and counselor of the United States Supreme Court in October 2006.
+Qualified and admitted as an attorney and counselor to the United States Supreme Court in October 2006.

 ### 1999 – Present: <small>SAssistant Kenton County Attorney</small>